daskeyboard/daskeyboard.io/q-api-doc.md

 ### Local API
 The script needs to be running on the machine where the Q enabled device is plugged in.
-The sccript will communicate directly to the Q desktop that opens a web server on the port 27301.
+The script will communicate directly to the Q desktop that opens a web server on the port 27301.
 The Q desktop will then communicate with the Q enabled device.

 - Speed: quasi-instantaneous